 Small Business Recordkeeping: Tax Records You Need to Keep

-In business, keeping records isn’t just helpful for filing your taxes and monitoring your finances.
-It’s a legal requirement imposed by the IRS.
-But which records do you need to keep?
+For small business owners, keeping records isn’t just helpful for filing your taxes and monitoring your finances—it’s a legal requirement imposed by the IRS.
+But which records does your small business need to keep?
 And which ones should you send to the shredder?

-In this guide, you’ll find an overview of the records you should be storing, instructions on how long you need to keep them, and methods for filing digital copies of your records online.
+In this guide, you’ll find an overview of which records you should be storing, instructions on how long you need to keep them, and methods for filing digital copies of your records online.

 As a small business or self-employed worker, the IRS requires you to keep documentation that supports an item of income, deduction, or credit shown on your tax return.
-This documentation proves that you earned what you said you earned, and purchased the things you said you purchased.
+As much as the IRS would love to take your word for it, this documentation proves that you earned what you said you earned, and purchased the things you said you purchased.

 - Bank and credit card statements

 - Proof of payments